cwguan/chore-organizer/README.md

 The application is hosted on Heroku and can be found at [https://the-chore-organizer.herokuapp.com](https://the-chore-organizer.herokuapp.com).

 This was a small side project I created for me to be able to practice using Flask and MongoDB as well as to dip my feet into learning and using a new CSS framework, W3.
+Any issues, comments, or feedback would be greatly appreciated!